nyxx-discord/nyxx_docs/src/guides/migrationtoversion3.md

 `3.0.0` includes some big changes which are breaking to most of the code from previous version.
 This guide is going to be broken into parts for each library.

-Biggest change for each library are new entities model which incorporates interfaces for each class provided by library.
+> Biggest change for each library are new entities model which incorporates interfaces for each class provided by library.

-Interfaces are now exposed instead of concrete implementations of class which allows easier extending, mocking and replacing nyxx and its components.
+The biggest change for all libraries is new entities model - concrete implementation and internal logic is hidden behind interfaces and only said interfaces are accessible by end user of library.
+This allows easier extending, mocking and replacing nyxx and its components.

 ## nyxx